Wapiti Formation: Depositional environment

 The Wapiti Formation was deposited in inland fluvial and floodplain environments, with local areas of lacustrine sediments.
 The sandstones were deposited mainly in fluvial channel environments, with siltstones, carbonaceous shales and coals accumulating in overbank settings.

 Thickness and Distribution

 The Wapiti Formation rests conformably on the marine shales of the Smoky Group.
 It is more than 1300 m thick in the foothills of the Canadian Rockies in the west, and it thins eastward to its erosional edge.
 It is correlative with the entire sequence of the Belly River Group, Bearpaw Formation, Edmonton Group and Scollard Formation in south-central Alberta.
 In most areas it is unconformably overlain by glacial and post-glacial sediments of Quaternary age, or exposed at surface.
 In a few upland areas it is unconformably overlain by Paleogene gravel deposits.

 Vertebrate paleofauna

-Indeterminate ankylosaurids, albertosaurines, pachycephalosaurids, ornithomimids, and saurolophines are known from Alberta.
+Indeterminate ankylosaurids, albertosaurines, pachycephalosaurids, ornithomimids, lambeosaurs, and saurolophines are known from Alberta.
 Corythosaurus is also known from the formation.
-A caenagnathid is in the process of being described.